TomYates1996/Film-Recommender/README.md

     Run the following in your terminal ->>python backend/download_data.py

 ## Creating the Model and Running the App
+  1) Train the model:
+        python backend/train_model.py
   1) Run the Flask API backend:
         python backend/app.py

-  This will create and train the model if it hasn’t been created already.
+  This will create and train the model.

   3) Run the React frontend:
         cd frontend